IruneAI/Azure-ML-CapstoneProject/starter_file/README.md

 ## Model Deployment

-For model deployment the best model identified from AutoML.
+Best model identified from AutoML was deployed.
+See below the healthy status of the service as well as the testing requests with a dummy payload.